daiweiLin/unity_simulator/SHARCNET/README.md

 # Sharcnet Installation Instructions
-This is the instructions on how to install Unity ML Toolkits on Sharcnet.
+The following is the instructions on how to install Unity ML Toolkits on Sharcnet.

 ## 1. Create virtual environment and install Tensorflow 1.7
 [Reference of sharknet](https://docs.computecanada.ca/wiki/TensorFlow)